 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with activities of daily living generally correlates with successful rehabilitation.
+Measures the percentage of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry argue this is a reliable measure of a nursing home's rehabilitation services.

 Scores for Lubbock, TX

 - Overall Rating has a grade of C